 Laser Tattoo Removal with PicoWay®

 When tattoos don’t turn out the way you’d hoped, we have the advanced technology to make them less permanent.
-PicoWay laser removal works by shattering tattoo ink into minuscule particles, including those pesky blues and greens, across a broad range of skin types and colours.
+PicoWay laser is known as a high power laser with ultra soft pulses which can shatter the tattoo ink into pieces without damaging the surrounding skin.
 FDA approved, and doctor-supervised, PicoWay’s photoacoustic energy offers a safer treatment than photothermal devices.

 Required maintenance: None